- contact info

 Why do we have Fret Buzz?

 In order to eliminate fret buzz you must first understand how fret buzz is caused.
 And to do that you need to understand something about how the guitar's neck is constructed, and the effect of the string tension on the neck.
 Although it is true that as much a couple of thousandths of an inch in the wrong place can cause fret buzz, realize also that with limited tools and equipment absolute precision is neither necessary nor attainable.

-The Purpose of the Neck Angle & its Effect on Fret Buzz
+The Purpose of the Neck Angle is to Prevent Fret Buzz

 The purpose of the neck angle is to situate the neck such that the plane of the strings will create a stair step down from fret to fret as you move up the neck on the fingerboard while at the same time putting the strings at the correct height at the bridge, an important factor on a classical guitar.
 This stair stepping of the frets puts the next fret lower than the fret before it all the way up the fingerboard.
 This is stair stepping is necessary because when a string is plucked it travels up and down, both toward and away from the fingerboard at increasing amplitude from the point where it is fretted to center of the effective string height.
 Therefore clearance must increase as you move up the fingerboard.

 The above drawing demonstrates how the stair case effect enables the strings to clear the frets since the distance from the string to the fret increases slightly from fret to fret up the fingerboard.
 The difference in height from fret to fret is small, therefore, if a fret is even slightly higher than the plane, fret buzz may occur.
 If a high fret is causing your fret buzz, the fret leveling kit can quickly and easily eliminate the problem.
 Watch a video demonstration of how fix fret buzz with the fret leveling kit.